fermyon/spin/docs/content/sips/013-sqlite.md

 * The spin component could expose a current schema version as an exported value type so that an exported function would not need to called.
 If the exported schema version does not match the current schema version, an exported migrate function then gets called.
 * A spin component that gets called just after pre-initialization finishes.
 Similarly, this component would expose a schema version and have an exported migration function called when the exported schema version does not match the current schema version.
 * Configuration option in spin.toml manifest for running arbitrary SQL instructions on start up (e.g., `sqlite.migration = "CREATE TABLE users..."`)
-* Command line supplied option for running SQL instructions on start up (e.g., `--sqlite-migration "CREATE TABLE users..."`)

 It should be noted that many of these options are not mutually exclusive and we could introduce more than one (perhaps starting with one option that will mostly be replaced later with a more generalized approach).

-**TODO**: decide which of these (or another mechanism) to use
+For now, we punt on this question and only provide a mechanism for running SQL statements on start up.

 #### Implementation requirements